On Strichartz estimates from decoupling and applications: Local well-posedness of generalized cubic Schr odinger equation

-which can be proved like in \cite{MoyuaVega2008,rsc2018BilinearStrichartzEstimates}.\\ Consequently, by (the proof of) Theorem \ref{thm:localWellposednessGeneralizedNLS} we find \eqref{eq:fractionalSEQ} to be locally well-posed for $s> \frac{2-a}{4}$.
-As discussed in \cite{ChoHwangKwonLee2015} this is likely to be the threshold of uniform local well-posedness which indicates that the linear Strichartz estimates from Section \ref{section:LinearStrichartzEstimates} are in this case sharp up to endpoints.
-Although the linear Strichartz estimates might well be sharp in higher dimensions, satisfactory bilinear $L^2_{t,x}$-Strichartz estimates appear to be beyond the methods of this paper so that we can not prove non-trivial well-posedness results in higher dimensions.\\ For hyperbolic phase functions Theorem \ref{thm:localWellposednessGeneralizedNLS} recovers the results from \cite{Wang2013,GodetTzvetkov2012} where essentially sharp local well-posedness of
+Consequently, by (the proof of) Theorem \ref{thm:localWellposednessGeneralizedNLS} we find \eqref{eq:fractionalSEQ} to be locally well-posed for $s> \frac{2-a}{4}$.
+As discussed in \cite{ChoHwangKwonLee2015}, this is likely to be the threshold of uniform local well-posedness, which indicates that the linear Strichartz estimates from Section \ref{section:LinearStrichartzEstimates} are in this case sharp up to endpoints.

+In Euclidean space fractional Schr\"odinger equations were considered in \cite{HongSire2015}.
+Key ingredient to well-posedness are linear and bilinear Strichartz estimates, which hold globally in time due to dispersive effects.
+On the circle we can reach the same regularity like in \cite{HongSire2015} up to the endpoint.
+Although the linear Strichartz estimates might well be sharp in higher dimensions, satisfactory bilinear $L^2_{t,x}$-Strichartz estimates appear to be beyond the methods of this paper so that we can not prove non-trivial well-posedness results in higher dimensions.
+Progress presumably requires an additional angular decomposition (cp. \cite{CollianderKeelStaffilaniTakaokaTao2008}) to improve control of the resonance function.